 More serious sexual problems include paraphilias and other sexual thought patterns and behaviours that may cause significant distress to the individual and/or other people.
 A paraphilia refers to a condition in which there are sexual interests that are more unusual.
 Some paraphilic behaviours such as fetishism or transvestism may be considered by many as part of the full range of normal human sexual behaviour if they occur between consensual adults.
 However, some paraphilias, such as voyeurism, exhibitionism and paedophilia are illegal as they cause hurt, distress, fear, or shame in others.

 Legal paraphilias may also become problematic if they cause the individual significant personal distress, for example if the behaviour becomes compulsive and dominates the person’s life.

 The Trust does not offer psychological interventions specifically for the more common sexual dysfunctions, although these may be present as part of the overall presentation of the patient.
-However, the Portman Clinic offers specialised long-term psychoanalytic psychotherapeutic help to people who suffer from more disturbing and damaging sexual behaviours or experiences, including paraphilias and other sexual disorders.
+However, the Portman clinic offers specialised long-term psychoanalytic psychotherapeutic help to people who have more disturbing and damaging sexual behaviours or experiences, including paraphilias and other sexual disorders.

 Specialist long-term help for children and young people with disturbing sexual behaviours, criminality and violence.

 For couples who feel that their relationship is in difficulty and wish to seek help.

 For people between the ages of 14 and 25 who struggle with any emotional or relational aspect of being an adolescent or young adult.